cooperspencer/gickup-blog/content/docs/configuration/source/onedev.md

 - `include`: only clone those specific repositories.
 - `excludeorgs`: leave out specific organizations of the user.
 - `includeorgs`: only clone those specific organizations repositories.
+- `filter`:
+  - `lastactivity`: only repos that were active in this time frame are cloned (y, M, d, h, m, s)